lucasjinreal/thor/README.md

 ## Updates

 - **2050.01.01**: to be continue..

+- **2019.09.24**: I just notice thor has been recommended by 爱可可老师 through weibo, here is link: https://weibo.com/1402400261/I8p1gnIkK , check it out!!!
+If you like this project, pls give a star!!

 - **2019.08.29**: A new header-only args parser lib has been added into thor.
 Original implementation from [here](https://github.com/Taywee/args).
 We did some changes than original, roughly usage can be used like this: